 - Ensure you hold units from one of the acceptable skill sets and work under supervision.

-What do I need to have to be able to work under supervision?
+What do I need to have to be able to work and deliver training under supervision?

 Firstly, every trainer needs to (1) demonstrate vocational competence (either through holding the units being delivered or being able to demonstrate equivalence to those units); (2) industry currency; and (3) current knowledge and skills in vocational training and learning.
 If a trainer has already been delivering training in the VET sector then these three requirements should already be met.